BanceDev/QuakePrism/docs/MANUAL.md

 The model viewer is split into two panes.
 The top pane is the Model View pane which displays the model and accepts input for manipulation the model's position, rotation, and scale.
 Use the left mouse button to rotate the model, the right mouse button to move the model, and the scroll wheel to scale the model.

 The Model Tools pane contains a suite of options to further manipulate the model view.
 In the left column (top-to-bottom) there is an animation slider that displays the progress of the animation.
 There is also a pause/play toggle along with buttons to manually move forward and backward through the animation when it is paused.
 The render scale option allows you to set the render scale of the model between 1/8, 1/4, 1/2, and 1.
 Texture mode allows you to choose between Textured, Untextured, or Wireframe to get different views of your model.
 In the right column (top-to-bottom) there is a skin selection slider to change the active skin for the current model.
 The next two options are toggles for animation interpolation and texture filtering view settings.
-The Export Texture button exports the current skin as a tga file to the progs directory.
-The Import Texture button will open a file prompt and then upon selecting a tga file it will be imported to the currently selected skin.
+The Export Texture button exports the current skin as a .png file to the progs directory.
+The Import Texture button will open a file prompt and then upon selecting a .png/.jpg/.tga file it will be imported to the currently selected skin.

 ### Texture Viewer

-The texture viewer is a simple pane that just renders any of the tga files that you may select in the file tree.
+The texture viewer is a simple pane that can render any image or lump files as well as convert between image and lump with the button toolbar at the top.

 ### Palette Editor